esp-rs/book/src/misc/troubleshooting.md

 CONFIG_ESP_MAIN_TASK_STACK_SIZE=7000
 ```

-In this example, we are allocating 7kB for the main task's stack.
+In this example, we are allocating 7 kB for the main task's stack.

-### How can I completely disable the watchdog timer(s)?
+### How to Disable Watchdog Timer(s)?

 Add to your `sdkconfig.defaults` file: